 What is distracted driving: Distracted driving (DD) occurs when the driver has their eyes, ears, hands or attention away from the road.
 Distractions include phones, radios, GPS devices, passengers, computers, and other items such as food.

 Why do we care: DD is associated with an increased crash risk and has become an increasingly important public safety concern.
 Our best estimates are that talking on a phone and driving increases the crash risk 2-4 fold, with no difference between hands-free and handheld.
 Texting is estimated to increase the risk up to 23 fold.
 These rates are similar to driving under the influence of alcohol (a BAC of .08 is a 4 fold increase).
-There were about 3,300 deaths and 400,000 injuries nationwide in 2011 due to collisions involving at least one distracted driver.
+In 2012, there were 3,328 deaths and 421,000 injuries nationwide due to collisions involving at least one distracted driver; a minimum of 26% of all crashes involved talking and texting on cell phones.
 The use of cell phones while driving is currently the leading cause of driver distraction crashes in California.